 What if I have questions regarding health and medical records?

-At the Class of 2021 Parent Night, there will be an informational sheet for the North Side, South Side, and train station bus routes.
-In addition, this sheet will be included with our summer mailing.
+An information sheet on the Northside, Southside and Train Station bus routes will be included in the summer mailing.
 Fenwick offers school bus transportation from the Burlington Northern line (pick up in Riverside, drop-off in Berwyn) and the Union Pacific West line (pick up and drop off a Lake/Marian station in Oak Park).
 Our North Side bus route services students on the Northwest Side of Chicago, going as far north as Foster.
 Our South Side bus route services students on the Southwest Side of Chicago, going as far south as 63rd Street.

 There are no current events.